wp-plugins/nokia-mapsplaces/readme.txt

 10. Show public transport information in a widget

 == Changelog ==
+= 1.6.0 =
+* Switched to Nokia Maps API 2.2.1
+* Switched to new geocoder 6.2
+* Added Traffic and Public Transport in a wizard and in a place widget
+* Added "Get directions" link in actions (opens Nokia Maps in a new window, current implementation has pop-up blocking issues)
+* Bug fixes
 = 1.5.0 =
 * Geo IP Location, then browser language preference is used for initial map position
 * Map Right Click location selection (possible coordinate selection when address is not available)